zalzah00/5m-data-entry-test/README.md

 ## Brief

 In this assessment, you will be given references for self study before making an attempt to 7 coding practices.
-To download this folder, you can clone it or download this as a zip file.
+To download this folder, you can clone it to your GitHub account.
+See below for instructions.

 ![Screenshot](/assets/screenshot-code.png)